krenalis/krenalis/doc/src/developers/connectors/app.md

 }
 ```

-- `Role`: Specifies the intended role of the resulting instance, which can be either `Source` or `Destination`.
 - `Settings`: Contains the instance settings in JSON format.
 Further details on how the connector defines its settings will be discussed later.
 - `SetSettings`: A function that enables the connector to update its settings as necessary.
 - `HTTPClient`: The HTTP client used by the connector to make requests to the app.
 It seamlessly implements OAuth authorization if required.